Last updated on October 3rd, 2023 at 03:20 pm

 Rough Rider is a modern compressor with a bit of a “vintage” style bite to it and a uniquely warm sound.

 This compression plugin was designed to mainly be used on tracks that can add some punch to your music;

 E.g. The rhythmic tracks, such as drums, but also bass, synth bass, guitar, and more.

-In addition to the typical compressor controls, Rough Rider 3 also features a Mix controls for Parallel compression as well as a High-Pass Filter.
+In addition to the typical compressor controls, Rough Rider 3 also features a Mix control for Parallel compression as well as a High-Pass Filter.

-I especially liked it for the same reason I like the MJUC Jr., and that reason in SIMPLICITY!
+To be honest, I liked it for the same reason I like the MJUC Jr., and that reason is SIMPLICITY!

 I don’t want to have to deal with loads of knobs and parameters, since this usually results in option anxiety and wasting too much time.

 I want my compressors simple, to the point, and effective, and Rough Rider definitely fits the bill.

 Another alternative to Rough Rider 3 would be the Punch Compressor by MSG, since it’s got a very similar interface and even simpler controls.

 Download Rough Rider 3 here.